Feel free to add tags, names, dates or anything you are looking for

 It is also noteworthy that the uniforms of the National Guard soldiers, as well as the designs for the banknotes and postage stamps of the newly independent Georgia were created based on sketches by Dimitri Shevardnadze.

-Dimitri Shevardnadze.
-Georgian National Banknote and Postage Stamps, 1918-1921
+Dimitri Shevardnadze (1885-1937) Georgian National Banknote and Postage Stamps, 1918-1921 (private collection of Varazashvili family)

 It is impossible to discuss Dimitri Shevardnadze's graphic works without acknowledging his pivotal role in the significant creative project known as the Georgian typeface reform.
 In 1925, at the behest of the People's Commissariat of Education in Georgia, the artist became involved in updating the Georgian typeface.

-Georgian Typeface Created by Dimitri Shevardnadze
+Dimitri Shevardnadze (1885-1937) Georgian Typeface Created by D. Shevardnadze

-The 1920s marked a significant period for Dimitri Shevardnadze, since he undertook crucial scenographic and cinematographic commissions that not only elevated his prominence, but also left an indelible impression on the history of Georgian culture.
+The 1920s marked a significant period for Dimitri Shevardnadze, since he undertook crucial scenographer and cinematographic commissions that not only elevated his prominence, but also left an indelible impression on the history of Georgian culture.
 In 1924, Georgian theater reformer Kote Marjanishvili invited Shevardnadze to create sketches of the scenery and costumes for the updated production of Zakaria Paliashvili's opera "Abesalom and Eteri."
 The artist produced exceptionally interesting designs for the opera performance, adhering to the principle of historicism while seamlessly blending elements of Medieval Georgian and Oriental styles.
 It is worth noting that one of Shevardnadze’s sketches for this opera was presented in the Soviet pavilion at the 1925 Paris International Exhibition of Decorative Arts.

 Dimitri Shevardnadze also created the artistic decoration for Meliton Balanchivadze's four-act opera "Tamar the Wily," and designed costume sketches for the updated performance of Dimitri Arakishvili's opera "The Legend of Shota Rustaveli."
 The set design of the first Georgian pantomime "Mzetamze" by composer Tamar Vakhvakhishvili, which was jointly created by Dimitri Shevardnadze and Lado Gudiashvili, is also noteworthy.

-Dimitri Shevarnadze.
-Design of the Queen’s Clothing (“Mzetamze”).
-22x16.
-Watercolor and gouache on paper.
-Private collection
+Dimitri Shevardnadze (1885-1937) Design of the Queen’s Clothing (“Mzetamze”), watercolor and gouache on paper, 22 x 16 cm (private collection)

 In addition, Dimitri Shevardnadze played a pivotal role among Georgian artists who were actively involved at the very beginning of Georgian cinematography.
 He was the art director of the first Georgian feature film, "Qristine," which was directed by Alexandre Tsutsunava.